comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 where a completeness of only up to 12.50% or 19.38% can be achieved.
 However, when looking at the short queries category, solely using reachability semantics appears to be sufficient, with the number of HTTP requests and query execution time even being lower.
-This difference exists because the discover category contains queries that discover data related to a certain person or resource, while the short queries target only details of specific resources.
+This difference exists because the discover workload contains queries that discover data related to a certain person or resource, while the short queries target only details of specific resources.
 Discover queries therefore depend on an overview of the vault, while short queries only depend on specific links between resources within a vault.
+The remainder of this discussion only focuses on discover queries, since these achieve the highest level of correctness.

 #### Type index and LDP discovery perform similarly